StefanUG/CodingPirates_PythonIntro/asteroids/README.md

 - Create Player
 - Make player move with events
 - Make the spaceship shoot with one bullet
+- Prevent player from exiting the screen (or appearing in the other side)
 - Add asteroids
 - shoot the asteroids
 - game over if hitting the asteroids